 - GS1-128 BARCODE: Lineal barcode GS1-128 is the most comprehensive among lineal barcodes.
 Widely used in general distribution and in logistics environment, it is represented with the EAN-128 symbology.
 Perfect for identifying boxes and pallets that travel and move within a chain.
 It allows to represent other additional information, such as the batch, dates and much more, thus facilitating the tracking of traceability throughout the supply chain.

 TWO – DIMENSIONAL BARCODES:

-Two- dimensional barcode looks like a square filled with small dots and bars.
+The Two-Dimensional Barcode are made up of a patterns that encode the data in two dimensions with dots, rectangles, squares, hexagons and other geometric patterns.
 Thanks to their high symbol storage and restoration capacity they are used everywhere: to accede to web pages, download photos, videos, music, games and in general to all kinds of information.

 GS1 DATAMATRIX: Depending on the size can contains more than 3.000 symbols (numeric) or more than 2,300 alphanumeric.